oylsister/ZombieSharp/README.md

 # ZombieSharp

+### I TESTED RUNNING THIS PLUGIN WITH CS2FIXES.
+AS LONG AS YOU DON'T ENABLE ZOMBIE:REBORN, YOU CAN USE CS2FIXES ALONG WITH ZOMBIESHARP PLUGIN.

 Zombie-Sharp is a Zombie Mode plugin for CS2 referencing the features and functions from the previous SourcePawn Zombie:Reloaded plugin.
 You can say this is the Zombie:Reloaded remake but in C#.
 Here is the list of features.

 ### Feature of Zombie-Sharp